mozilla-mobile/shared-docs/android/writing_lint_rules.md

 We have a few common lint systems for Mozilla Android apps:
 - **detekt:** (probably) the go-to for analyzing Kotlin code
 - **ktlint:** similar to detekt but use it instead if you don't want your lint rule to be suppressed, ever
-- **android lint:** is slow so use for Android-specific lint needs (e.g. interacting with resource XML files)
+- **android lint:** most useful when analyzing more than Kotlin code: Android-specific concerns (e.g. resource XML files), Gradle files, ProGuard files, etc. It is slow because it needs to compile the project and does multiple passes over the code; however, if your new lint check needs multiple passes, it can be useful.
 - **Gradle tasks + hand-rolled check:** less performant but probably more familiar for devs to write.
 Use if you can't figure out how to use one of the other tools or if you're short on time

 ## detekt